 There are many misunderstandings about Medicare coverage, especially prescription drug coverage.
-The four parts (A, B, C, D) cover different healthcare services, from hospital stays and doctor visits to prescription drugs and other benefits.
+The four parts (A, B, C, and D) cover different healthcare services, from hospital stays and doctor visits to prescription drugs and other benefits.

 Medicare parts B and D both offer prescription drug coverage under different federally set guidelines.
-While Part B only covers select types of medications under specific conditions, Part D offers broader drug coverage.
+While Medicare Part B only covers select types of medications under specific conditions, Medicare Part D offers broader drug coverage.

 Both require you to pay premiums based on your income and there are copays, deductibles, and other out-of-pocket costs.
 We’ll look at the specific differences in prescription coverage between parts B and D.